Tanja-4732/DoubleNote/README.md

 - Origin-agnostic migration support (for DoubleNote instances on different hosts)
 - Optional cloud storage (server-side software) with user accounts and shared permissions

+## Development

+For more information on how to develop this application, push it beyond its current capabilities and realize your own features and/or bug fixes, see the [development section f the frontend README.md](/frontend/README.md#development)

 ## Further reading

 For information about the frontend, see the [frontend README.md](/frontend/README.md).